StevenLwcz/StevenLwcz.github.io/_posts/2022-02-25-The-Gdb-Python-API-For-Tui-Windows:-Part-1.md

 layout next -- Apply the next TUI layout.
 ```

-To activate our new layout use `(gdb) layout mylayout` and gdb will go into Tui mode and display our window with the title and “Hello World” text.
+To activate our new layout use `(gdb) layout mylayout` and GDB will go into Tui mode and display our window with the title and “Hello World” text.

 ![](/images/TuiWindow1.png)

-We can change the window height.
+The window height can be changed with:

 ``` (gdb) winheight hello -10 ```

-At this point it might be useful to put our gdb tui commands in a gdb command text file.
+At this point it might be useful to put our GDB Tui commands in a GDB command text file.

 **hello.gdb**
 ```